pkp/pkp-docs/dev/documentation/en/utilities-queues.md

 # Queues

-If you have a time-consuming sub-process in the middle of a process, but the result of it is not necessary to allow users to finish the flow, you should take a look into Queueing processes.
+If you have a time-consuming process in the middle of a process, but the result of it is not necessary to allow users to finish the flow, you should take a look into queueing it.

 The use of this methodology enables you to run your time-consuming processes in a asynchronous way.